top of page

 The Early Life and Education of Conrad Buff III

 Born in 1926, Conrad Buff III was raised in California, a state that would later become the canvas for his architectural vision.
 He studied at the University of Southern California (USC) School of Architecture, where he met Donald Hensman, his future business partner.
-The two quickly recognized their shared design philosophy, influenced by the Case Study House program and the principles of early modernist pioneers like Richard Neutra and Rudolph Schindler.
+The two quickly recognized their shared design philosophy, which was influenced by the Case Study House program and the principles of early modernist pioneers such as Richard Neutra and Rudolph Schindler.

-Following their studies, Buff and Hensman began working together on residential projects, refining their distinct style of warm, post-and-beam modernism that would come to define their firm.
+Following their studies, Buff and Hensman began collaborating on residential projects, refining their distinctive style of warm, post-and-beam modernism that would come to define their firm.

 Buff & Hensman: A Partnership That Defined an Era